lexandro/dockery/README.md

 - Add: containers: command popover to show the whole command
 - Add: tag list to the image details
 + Fix: show image name in the image details
++ Fix: use image ID in container list link, because the 'namespace/repo:tag' is forwarding to wrong place

 ## Roadmap /by priority/
 0.2.7